Explore the links between public health, gender, and community action in India and Thailand.

 By living with Indian host families, you will have an excellent opportunity to practice language skills and share daily life, including many memorable meals.
 You may also experience special cultural activities, including religious ceremonies and weddings.

-You will live with a carefully selected homestay family in New Delhi for approximately nine weeks.
+You will live with a carefully selected homestay family in New Delhi for approximately seven weeks.
 Families are typically middle class and of various sizes and religious backgrounds.
 A majority of families have multiple generations living under one roof and are in neighborhoods where transportation, shopping, and Internet resources are easily accessible.
 Most families are about 20 minutes’ commute from the program center, which is walking distance from the metro station.

 Families are trained to understand SIT policies and procedures regarding health and safety.
 The program policy is to place two students of the same gender in one home.
 Two students living in one home and traveling to and from program activities together helps enhance the safety of students.
 In the event of an emergency, families are equipped to respond.
 Over the course of the semester, the homestay coordinator and academic director will check in regularly with you and your homestay family.